If you're out of Tonkatsu Sauce, reach for Worcestershire Sauce, Soy Sauce, Miso Paste, BBQ Sauce, and Ketchup.

 Its sweet, tangy, and full-bodied tomato flavor goes great with anything ranging from french fries to scrambled eggs.

-Its textural quality is an interesting addition boasting both a puree-like consistency and tiny bits of distinguished tomato seeds that pleasantly burst into one’s mouth.
+Its textural quality is an interesting addition with both a puree-like consistency and tiny bits of distinguished tomato seeds that pleasantly burst into one's mouth.

 Ketchup can also be used as a substitute for tonkatsu sauce while being less expensive and more readily available.